tslocke/hobocookbook/manual/dryml-guide.markdown

     </page>
 {.dryml}

 There is a nice shorthand for the second case.
-For every parameter, your tag also supports a special `without` attribute.
+For every parameter, the enclosing tag also supports a special `without` attribute.
 This is exactly equivalent to the previous example, but much more readable:

     <page without-heading/>
 {.dryml}

 Note: to make things more consistent, `<heading: replace>` may become `<replace-heading:>` in the future.

-## Current Limitation
+## Current limitation

 Due to a limitation of the current DRYML implementation, you cannot use both `before` and `after` on the same parameter.
-You can achieve the same effect as follow (this technique is covered properly later in the section on wrapping content):
+You can achieve the same effect as follows (this technique is covered properly later in the section on wrapping content):

     <heading: replace>
       ... before content ...